 - whole cloves

 - leek (top green part of the leek)

 The beauty of making your own stock is that it is quite flexible with what you put into it.
-Other ingredients that you can use include:
+Other great additions that you can use as well as the basic vegetable stock ingredients include:

-- other herbs such as thyme, parsley or marjoram.
+- other fresh herbs such as thyme, parsley or marjoram.

-- garlic (just throw in about 4-5 whole cloves, skin on)
+- garlic cloves (just throw in about 4-5 whole cloves, skin on)